 My role is to combine the needs of industrial design and applied mathematics.
 At this interface, I developed and designed the GEMS software, which is now used more widely at IRT Saint Exupéry, outside and beyond our borders.
 In addition, the strategy followed for its open source implementation allowed us to be associated with the European project Madeleine.
 I’ve just got back from the AIAA Aviation Forum, where we saw that GEMS was acknowledged as a major contributor to MDO methods applied to industry.

-What results are expected by the project members?
+What results have been obtained and are expected by the project members?

 We have written a dozen publications to consolidate our academic recognition and offer the visibility necessary to initiate new collaborations.

 Our strategy is to distribute GEMS in open source so we can quickly advance and tap into the best algorithms from the world of research, which is keen on open source, a movement that has gained pace with the development of the cloud and AI.
 GEMS makes it possible to bridge the gap between industry and academia.
 For the former, it offers an open and reproducible interface for accessing algorithms to solve their industrial problems.
 For the latter, it means they can work with their algorithms while accessing representative problems.
 As for IRT Saint Exupéry, it is positioning itself to provide expertise and transfer in both directions.

 What do you like at IRT Saint Exupéry?

 What I really like about IRT is the meeting between industry and research, which tallies with my own career This internal knowledge of industrial needs and associated constraints is a strength to work together within the IRT while preserving everyone’s interests.
 At IRT, we break down lots of barriers.